lgarin211/VANYGRUB/API_INTEGRATION_GUIDE.md

 ---

-🎉 **VanyGrub API integration is now complete and fully functional!**
+🎉 **VANY GROUB API integration is now complete and fully functional!**